abuseofnotation/abuseofnotation.github.io/temp/timeandcausality_notes.md

 Determinism as the default world view
 - Contours of reality

-- Unpredictability is actually reality's defining characteristic, as it is what differentiates it from fiction.
+"Ultimately, determinism leads to the twisted belief that reality is lawful in a way that is always observable, so therefore everything that we perceive that is not lawful is somehow fake.
+This vies is the exact opposite from the truth - unpredictability is actually reality's defining characteristic, as it is what differentiates it from fiction."

 - Lawfulness VS continuity